Historical ecology: Applied historical ecology

 A tropical forest in particular needs to be studied extensively because it is a highly diverse, heterogeneous setting.
 Historical ecology can use archaeological sites within this setting to study past successes and failures of indigenous peoples.
 The use of swidden fires in Laos is an example of historical ecology as used by current land managers in policy-making.
 Swidden fires were originally considered a source of habitat degradation.
 This conclusion led the Laos government to discourage farmers from using swidden fires as a farming technique.
 However, recent research has found that swidden fires were practiced historically in Laos and were not, in fact, the source of degradation.
 Similar research revealed that habitat degradation originated from a population increase after the Vietnam War.
 The greater volume of people compelled the government to put pressure on farmers for increased agricultural production.
 Land managers no longer automatically eliminate the use of swidden fires, but rather the number of swidden fires that are set for government-sponsored agricultural purposes.

-The San Francisco Estuary Institute also uses historical ecology to study human impacts on the California landscape to guide environmental management.
+The San Francisco Estuary Institute uses historical ecology to study human impacts on the California landscape to guide environmental management.
 A study of the wetlands of Elkhorn Slough near Monterey, California, sought to enhance conservation and restoration activities.
 By using historical data such as maps, charts, and aerial photographs, researchers were able to trace habitat change to built structures that had negatively altered the tidal flow into the estuaries dating from the early 1900s.
 The study further suggested using techniques that "imitate the complex structure of natural tidal wetlands and maintain connectivity with intact wetland habitats as well as with adjoining subtidal and upland habitats."